railsbridge/docs/sites/installfest/glossary.md

 **Heroku:** A site that allows you to host your Ruby on Rails projects.
 Heroku also supports other languages and frameworks.

+**Home directory:** On a OS X or Linux computer, this is where the files and settings belonging to your user are stored.

+**rake:** A Ruby application that can be used to perform a number of custom tasks.
+It is often used to carry out maintenance or ad-hoc jobs.

 **Repo:** See **Repository**

 **Repository:** A grouping of files within version control software.
 When using **Git**, you will need to have access to a particular repository before you can start making changes to the source code.